no-day/fp-ts-sized-vectors/README.md

 ### Vectors of anything

-The size of vectors are caputured as typelevel numbers, their inner value can be of arbitrary types.
+The size of vectors are captured as type level numbers, their inner value can be of arbitrary types.
 In the above example we used the `number` type as that's quite common.
 But we could also just define a vector of strings:

 <!-- GEN:START (SNIPPET:file=./examples/one.ts&name=vecStr) -->